J-Sanderson/100-days-of-code/log-round2.md

 ### Day 49: May 08 2018

 **Today's Progress:** Doing some [reading](http://www.puzzlr.org/basics-of-d3-force-directed-graphs/) about force directed graphs in D3 and trying to apply it to what I have so far.
 Managed to fix an issue with lines not displaying, now I have another problem with the nodes all going off the edge of the graph.
 I can drag them back but it's not useful or how it needs to be.
+Managed to figure out how to set maximum link distance and add in some bounding behaviour so nothing floats off.

+Next up is working out what to do with the flags.
+So far everything's been on the svg, this time it seems things need to be different.

 **Thoughts:** There's a long way to go but things are feeling a bit clearer now.